 COMPOSTING BARRELS: FREE STANDING

 The second type of composting barrel is the one that stands on the ground and is ventilated on the side.
 I want spend too much time on this type as it’s one I like to call the ‘Black Hole’.
 These ‘stand on the ground’ bins come in a variety of sizes and shapes and are usually made from strong plastic.
-They are simple to use in that you simply open the lid and add ingredients from the top, thees ingredients can be a balance of brown and green but you don’t need to be too precise.
+They are simple to use in that you simply open the lid and add ingredients from the top, these ingredients can be a balance of brown and green but you don’t need to be too precise.
 The composting process is supposedly enhanced by the ventilation slots on the sides of the bins.
-Having have the bin full you can harvest the material from the bottom through a small access door.
+Once the bin is full you can harvest the material from the bottom through a small access door.

 I call this type of unit the ‘ Black Hole’ because you can continue to place ingredients into the barrel from the top but it never seems to fill up.
 We had one many years ago that never actually produced compost and never filled after five years of use.